nixton9/PersonalWebsite/src/posts/post-129.md

 }
  ```

-Now, look at the different examples and you cab easily see how the difference 'object-fit' values affect our image and how we can easily get way better visuals on our unages just by using this!
+Now, look at the different examples and you cab easily see how the difference 'object-fit' values affect our image and how we can easily get way better visuals on our pages just by using this!
 Hope you liked this tip guys!
 Have you ever used this? 🤓🤔